marek-guran/cpuminer-arm/README.md

 ```bash
 ./minerd-arm64 -o stratum+tcp://pepeguild.com:3333 -u email.or-wallet-or-worker_name -p anything -t 1
 ```
 If you dont specify -t, it will use all CPU threads and if it wont start, try running it with sudo.
 You can start it later by clicking sessions section in app.
+Please note that mining on devices with batteries can result in damage.

+⚠️ If you use device with battery in it, remove it so you don't start a fire, explosions and something else from batteries in device.
+You are responsible for these actions.
 #### Tested devices and their configurations (Based on your feedback)
 1. Xiaomi Redmi Note 9 Pro - 17 KH/s - threads 7 (8 crashes miner) - no modifications
 2. Xiaomi Mi A2 - 14 KH/s - all threads - running rooted ArrowOS custom rom